 Using CPU caches effectively has been the primary way of bridging the gap between the speed of the CPU and that of the memory.
 Making an application run faster often comes down to improving its use of the caches.
 We expect the CPU caches to continue to play a critical role for main memory, volatile and non-volatile alike.
-2 Unfortunately, maintaining consistency in the face of crashes or power failures becomes more difficult when accessing persistent main memory through CPU caches that themselves control the order of writes to memory.
+Unfortunately, maintaining consistency in the face of crashes or power failures becomes more difficult when accessing persistent main memory through CPU caches that themselves control the order of writes to memory.

-Continuously flushing the cache lines (essentially by-passing the cache) introduces high overhead (e.g., more than $4 \times$ -see Section 8.3).
-Bypassing the caches when writing is efficient only for those applications that write only once to a location and do not read after write (as counterexamples, consider frequent updates to a global counter-e.g., the global version of a multi-versioned data structure-or inserting ranges of keys into a B tree), and presents additional concerns with respect to the wear-out and write bandwidth limitations of non-volatile memories.
-Furthermore, modern processors and memory controllers have been highly optimized for working with the CPU caches.
-We would like to use the CPU caches as normal, without flushing, but still guarantee update consistency.
+Continuously flushing the cache lines introduces high overhead (e.g., more than $4 \times$ -see Section 8.3).
+On the other hand, bypassing the caches altogether is efficient only for those applications that write only once to a location and do not read after write (as counterexamples, consider frequent updates to a global counter-e.g., the global version of a multi-versioned data structure-or inserting ranges of keys into a B tree), and presents additional concerns with respect to the wear-out and write bandwidth limitations of NV memories.
+Furthermore, modern processors and memory controllers have been highly optimized for